roguexsubmarine/battleship_bot/README.md

 # battleship_bot
-This game is part of Intro to AI coursework.
+This game is part of Introduction to AI coursework.